 Follow along for everything you need to know before you go to Devil’s Lake.
 Get directions, camping info, the food at Devils Lake and what to do in the area with kids.
 It’s a perfect day trip especially if you are staying in nearby Wisconsin Dells.

 This post contains affiliate links.
 If you choose to buy something using my link, I earn a small commission at no extra cost to you.
 For more information, see my disclaimer here.

-Devil’s Lake WI – Best Hikes & Tips for Your Visit
+Devil’s Lake State Park WI – Best Hikes & Tips for Families

 Devil’s Lake Hours, Address & Directions

 Devils Lake is open year-round from 6 am – 11 pm